Bleeding Heart (song): Original song

-Jimi Hendrix versions
+Jimi Hendrix's version

 Background and performances

 Jimi Hendrix, who frequently cited Elmore James as an influence, recorded several different arrangements of "Bleeding Heart".
-An early performance with Hendrix on vocal and guitar, which follows James' version, was recorded with Curtis Knight and the Squires in 1965 or 1966.
+An early performance with Hendrix on vocals and guitar, which follows James' version, was recorded with Curtis Knight and the Squires in 1965 or 1966.
 In 1968, a live version of the song was recorded at a jam session at the Scene Club in New York and later released on several bootleg and gray-market albums, including Bleeding Heart.
 Hendrix used some new lyrics, but the performance was marred by "a very drunken Jim Morrison ... burbling a combination of lyrics and obscenities over the jamming musicians" for half of the song.

 On February 24, 1969, a live version was performed by the Jimi Hendrix Experience at the Royal Albert Hall for possible inclusion in a concert film.
-The film has not been released, although "Bleeding Heart" appeared on a purported soundtrack album Experience.
+The film has not been released, although "Bleeding Heart" appeared on a purported soundtrack album, Experience.
 Hendrix with the Band of Gypsys recorded a live version of "Bleeding Heart" on December 31, 1969 at the Fillmore East in New York.
 It appears on Machine Gun: The Fillmore East First Show (2016).

 Studio versions

 In 1969, Hendrix recorded at least three different studio arrangements of "Bleeding Heart" at the Record Plant in New York that showed Hendrix moving away from an Elmore James-style blues arrangement and using different backing musicians – a more modern blues recorded March 18 appeared on Blues; an uptempo version recorded April 24 that is featured on his 2010 posthumous studio album Valleys of Neptune; and a slower funk-influenced version recorded May 21 which is included on People, Hell and Angels.

-With Billy Cox and Mitch Mitchell, the basic track for a new studio version which moved even further away from the blues was completed March 24, 1970 at the Record Plant, with additional recording at the recently finished Electric Lady Studios in June 1970.
-Further developments to the song were made and a rough mix was prepared by Hendrix and engineer Eddie Kramer.
+With Billy Cox and Mitch Mitchell, the basic track for a new studio version, which moved further away from the blues, was completed March 24, 1970, at the Record Plant, with additional recording at the recently finished Electric Lady Studios in June 1970.
+Further developments to the song were made, and Hendrix and engineer Eddie Kramer prepared a rough mix.
 This version was later remixed by Kramer and released on the 1972 album War Heroes and later on South Saturn Delta.

 Single and music video

-The Valleys of Neptune version was released as the second single from the album on March 1 (digital download) and March 8, 2010 (7-inch single) and is backed with a previously unreleased version of the song "Peace in Mississippi".
-An alternative single was released that includes "Jam 292" from the Dagger Records album Hear My Music (2004).
-The music video for "Bleeding Heart", directed by Julien Temple, debuted on Spotify on February 25, 2010.
+The Valleys of Neptune version was released as the second single from the album on March 1 (digital download) and March 8, 2010 (7-inch single) and is backed with a previously unreleased version of the song "Peace in Mississippi."
+An alternative single that includes "Jam 292" from the Dagger Records album Hear My Music (2004) was released.
+The music video for "Bleeding Heart," directed by Julien Temple, debuted on Spotify on February 25, 2010.